openstack/barbican/api-guide/source/cas.rst

 Listing CAs
 ###########

-To see the list of CA's that are currently configured, you can query the cas
+To see the list of CAs that are currently configured, you can query the cas
 resource:

 .. code-block:: bash